Interplay of Tilt and Axion Fields in Topological Superconductors: Anisotropy in the Meissner Effect: Introduction

 \section{Introduction}

 Topological superconductors are a class of materials that exhibit superconductivity while also possessing unique topological properties~\cite{Topo_Ins_Sup,TSC_review2017,TSC_review2022,TSC_Materials}.
-These materials are characterized by their ability to host bulk non zero topological numbers alongside featuring gapless boundary states at their edges or surfaces.
+These materials are characterized by a full pairing gap in the bulk and gapless surface states consisting of Majorana fermions.
 This makes them promising candidates for fault-tolerant quantum computing~\cite{Ando,Quantum_Computation,Majorana_surface_codes,Majorana-based_qubits}.
 A key feature of superconductors, including topological ones, is the Meissner effect.
-This effect involves the expulsion of magnetic fields from a superconductor’s interior below its critical temperature, highlighting their unique electromagnetic properties~\cite{MeissnerEffect_1,MeissnerEffect_2}.
-In topological superconductors, the Meissner effect not only confirms the superconducting state but also sheds light on the interaction between superconductivity and topologically protected surface states\cite{nogueira,witten,Hammar,massive_photon_propagator}.
+This effect involves the expulsion of magnetic fields from the interior of a superconductor below its critical temperature, highlighting their unique electromagnetic properties~\cite{MeissnerEffect_1,MeissnerEffect_2}.
+In topological superconductors, the Meissner effect not only confirms the superconducting state, but also sheds light on the interaction between superconductivity and topologically protected surface states\cite{nogueira,witten2016axion,Hammar,massive_photon_propagator}.

-The topological coupling between the electromagnetic field and phase fluctuations of a three-dimensional topological superconductor (3D TSc) bears resemblance to the coupling observed in quantum field theory between an Abelian gauge and axions\cite{nenno}.
-As a result, the electromagnetic response of such a topological superconductor incorporates an axion term, $\sum_i C_{1i} ~ \theta_i ~ \epsilon^{\mu\nu\tau\sigma} F_{\mu\nu} F_{\tau\sigma}$ in which $i$ labels all Fermi surfaces with a Chern number ($C_{1i}$) and $\theta_i$ represents the superconducting phase associated with each Fermi surface~\cite{witten}.
-The inclusion of the axion term results in an alteration in the equation of motion that dictates the behavior of the magnetic field.
-Notably, in the vicinity of the surface, the magnetic field behavior converts from a straightforward exponential decay to that of a hypergeometric function - a transformation driven by variations in the axionic field~\cite{nogueira}.

-A theoretical approach to defining a three-dimensional topological superconductor involves considering the proximity of a four-dimensional topological insulator (4D TI) to two trivial s-wave Weyl superconductors (WSc).
-On the surface of the 4D TI, two thin films of trivial s-wave superconductors become coupled to the TI through the proximity effect and to each other via Josephson coupling.
-When the two s-wave superconducting films exhibit a $\pi$ phase difference, the resulting Josephson junction serves as a definition for the three-dimensional topological superconductor (3D TSc)\cite{witten}.

-The well-known TI-Sc heterostructure model, originally proposed by Meng and Balentes in 2012~\cite{WeylSup}, provides an analogous description of the 4D TI model.
-In this artificially engineered topological superconductivity, the periodicity of the TI-Sc structure replaces the fourth dimension.
-Specifically, a Sc-TI-Sc structure with a four-dimensional TI is equivalent to an “alternating” Sc-TI-Sc structure with a three-dimensional TI.
-In both scenarios, achieving a topological superconductor requires that the phase difference between the up and down or left and right superconductors of the TI layer be precisely $\pi$.